 The Eurogroup adopts its work programme every 6 months.
 Each programme broadly defines the main areas on which the Eurogroup plans to focus its efforts.
 It also sets out preliminary agendas for upcoming Eurogroup meetings.
 These agendas are indicative and may change according to circumstances.

-The Eurogroup intends to focus its work in this first semester of 2016 on:
+In the second half of 2016, the Eurogroup intends to focus its work on:

 The Eurogroup plans to:

 The Eurogroup will continue to review the ongoing economic adjustment programme in Greece.

 It will also be involved in the post-programme surveillance process in countries that have received financial assistance in the past, in particular Cyprus, Ireland, Portugal and Spain.

 The Eurogroup will continue to work on further strengthening the banking union.